CS 59300 Algorithms for Data Science, Fall 2025

 • Stochastic localization review: [Shi-Tian-Zhang '2025]

-Oct 28 Quantum eigenvalue problems (I): Quantum phase estimation
+Oct 28 Quantum eigenvalue problems (I): Quantum phase estimation [slides]

-Oct 30 Quantum eigenvalue problems (II): Early fault-tolerant phase estimation
+Oct 30 Quantum eigenvalue problems (II): Early fault-tolerant phase estimation [slides]

-Nov 4 Quantum linear algebra (I)
+Nov 4 Quantum linear algebra (I) [slides]

-Nov 6 Quantum linear algebra (II)
+Nov 6 Quantum linear algebra (II) [slides]

-Nov 11 Quantum linear algebra (III)
+Nov 11 - 13 Quantum linear algebra (III) [slides]

-Nov 13 Quantum linear algebra (IV)
+Nov 18 Quantum linear algebra (IV) [slides]

-Dec 2 Quantum learning theory: Hamiltonian learning
+Dec 2 Open Quantum Systems (III): Ground state/Gibbs state preparation; Hamiltonian learning [slides]

 Dec 4 Project presentation